-- Board Members are part of a state regulatory board and your individual rights to make independent public comments or statements takes a second place to supporting a uniform public presentation of a cohesive board. - Board Members shall comply with all provisions of the Bagley-Keene Open Meeting Act and other applicable rules, regulations, codes and laws governing public employees - Board Members shall not speak or act for the Board without proper preauthorization from the Chair and/or EO prior to making any statement or press release.
-When possible, only the Chair or EO will make public statements or press statements - ❖ Board Members shall not privately or publicly lobby for or publicly endorse, or otherwise engage in any personal efforts that would tend to promote their own personal or political views or goals, when those views or goals are in direct opposition to an official position adopted by the Board. - ❖ Board Members shall not accept gifts from applicants, licensees, or members of the profession while serving on the Board.
-All Fair Political Practices Act Rules shall be followed. - ❖ Board Members shall maintain the confidentiality of confidential documents and information related to board business.
+- Board Members are part of a state regulatory board and your individual rights to make independent public comments or statements takes a second place to supporting a uniform public presentation of a cohesive board. - Board Members shall comply with all provisions of the Bagley-Keene Open Meeting Act and other applicable rules, regulations, codes and laws governing public employees. - ❖ Board Members shall not speak or act for the Board without proper preauthorization from the Chair and/or EO prior to making any statement or press release.
+When possible, only the Chair or EO will make public statements or press statements. - ❖ Board Members shall not privately or publicly lobby for, publicly endorse, or otherwise engage in any personal efforts that would tend to promote their own personal or political views or goals, as it pertains to issues related to jurisdiction of the Board, when those views or goals are in direct opposition to an official position adopted by the Board. - ❖ Board Members shall not accept gifts from applicants, licensees, or members of the profession while serving on the Board.
+All Fair Political Practices Act Rules shall be followed. - ❖ Board Members shall maintain the confidentiality of confidential documents and information related to Board business.
 Always confirm with the EO whether information is public and may be disclosed.
-Ideally, the public's access should be from a source other than a BCE Member. - ❖ Board Members shall commit adequate time to prepare for their Board responsibilities including the reviewing of board meeting notes, administrative cases to be reviewed and discussed, and the review of any other materials provided to the Board Members by staff, related to official board business. - Submission of votes have time requirements that are critical to meeting legal timeframe constraints. - BCE Members shall submit reimbursement records each month to facilitate timely reimbursement.

-- All travel for board related business must be preapproved by the Chair and EO and submitted in writing to the EO before travel. - ❖ Board Members shall recognize the equal role and responsibilities of all other Board Members and interact with one another in a polite and professional manner. - ❖ Board Members shall act fairly, be nonpartisan, impartial, and unbiased in their role of protecting the public and enforcing the Chiropractic Initiative Act. - ❖ Board Members should avoid discussion of Board business with petitioners, licensees or persons not authorized to receive confidential and restricted enforcement information.
+The public's access should be from a source other than a BCE Member. - ❖ Board Members should avoid discussion of confidential Board business with petitioners, licensees or persons not authorized to receive confidential and restricted enforcement information.
 Failure to do so may result in the Board Member having to recuse him/herself due to conflict of interest issues.
-All consumers, applicants and licensees with enforcement related questions, concerns or complaints should be referred to the EO or Chair. - Board Members shall uphold the principle that the Board's primary mission is to protect the public. - Board Members shall follow the guidelines set forth in Executive Order 66-2.
+All consumers, applicants and licensees with enforcement related questions, concerns or complaints should be referred to the EO or Chair. - Board Members shall commit adequate time to prepare for their Board responsibilities including the reviewing of Board meeting notes, administrative

+- cases to be reviewed and discussed, and the review of any other materials provided to the Board Members by staff, related to official Board business. - Submission of votes have time requirements that are critical to meeting legal timeframe constraints.
+Board members shall make every attempt to meet the deadlines identified by Board staff. - ❖ BCE Members shall submit reimbursement records each month to facilitate timely reimbursement. - All travel for Board related business, other than routine Board meetings and Committee Meetings, must be submitted in writing and preapproved by the Chair and EO before travel. - ❖ Board Members shall recognize the equal role and responsibilities of all other Board Members and interact with one another in a polite and professional manner. - ❖ Board Members shall act fairly, be nonpartisan, impartial, and unbiased in their role of protecting the public and enforcing the Chiropractic Initiative Act. - ❖ Board Members shall uphold the principle that the Board's primary mission is to protect the public. - ❖ Board Members shall follow the guidelines set forth in Executive Order 66-2.